mdelarosatoro/tg-express-template/README.md

 # Telegram Express Template

+This is a simple boilerplate to create an Typescript Express application that uses the [node-telegram-bot-api](https://www.npmjs.com/package/node-telegram-bot-api) package to create a Telegram bot.

 ## Set up

 To use this package, it is important to configure the appropriate environment variables.
 You can check out the `.env.sample` file to see the required variables.